 “Knowing the way things work in Washington, it is important that TSA is under the direction of someone who has been officially endorsed by both the President and the Congress, so the administration needs to move quickly to name a new Administrator and for the Senate to expedite his or her confirmation process,” said Brandon Fried, the AfA’s Executive Director.
 “It is important to our industry, to the traveling public and the nation at large to get this underway.”

-Fried cited a number of policy initiatives that he felt requires a confirmed Administrator to move forward, including finalizing pending changes to TSA’s Indirect Air Carrier Standard Security Program (IACSSP) aimed at making it more efficient, flexible and cost-effective for both industry and government.
-Confirmed leadership at TSA, said Fried, will also help champion the success of important initiatives such as making modifications to the Known Shipper (KS) program that accomodate the changing needs of business in an e-Commerce environment and the expanded use of privatized canines in government certified screening facilities run by air forwarders.
+Fried cited a number of policy initiatives that he felt require a confirmed Administrator to move forward, including finalizing pending changes to TSA’s Indirect Air Carrier Standard Security Program (IACSSP) aimed at making it more efficient, flexible and cost-effective for both industry and government.
+Confirmed leadership at TSA, said Fried, will also help champion the success of important initiatives such as making modifications to the Known Shipper (KS) program that accommodate the changing needs of business in an e-Commerce environment and the expanded use of privatized canines in government certified screening facilities run by air forwarders.